huaminghuangtw/Evergreen-Notes/Permanent-Notes/Boredom promotes creativity.md

 # Boredom Alpha

+When you pay attention to boredom, it gets unbelievably interesting. **Boredom isn’t boring once you get curious about it.**

 Your most creative moments come during bouts of boredom.
 Experiencing [regular periods of boredom](solitude.md) is a competitive advantage.
 When you’re bored, your mind [wanders](wander.md), and creative insight (洞察力) strikes.

-Boredom is a filter.
-Common ideas come before it.
-Uncommon ideas come after it.
-Stay with a project long enough to get bored with it, and then push yourself even further.
+Boredom is a filter. **Common ideas come before it.
+Uncommon ideas come after it.** Stay with a project long enough to get bored with it, and then push yourself even further.
 The most valuable insights often bubble up after you get bored.

 ---